Is Pet Insurance Worth It? We’ve Got the Pros and Cons

 1. Premiums Can be High for Older Pets

-If your pet is older, has a pre-existing condition or you choose a high tier, you could be looking at monthly premiums of $40 or more.
+If your pet is older or has a pre-existing condition or you choose a high tier, you could be looking at monthly premiums of $50 or more.
 You’ll want to carefully weigh whether the annual cost makes sense for you.
+The more customized coverage you require (like if you want a specific chronic or behavior condition covered), the higher you can expect to pay.

 2. You Still Have to Pay Up Front